1980s: Medicine and biology

 The 1980s had many fundamental advances in medicine and biology.
-The first surrogate pregnancy of an unrelated child took place on April 13, 1986, in Michigan.
+The first surrogate pregnancy of an unrelated child took place on 13 April 1986, in Michigan.
 The first genetically modified crops, tobacco (Nicotiana) plants were grown in China in 1988.

 Gene therapy techniques became established by the end of the 1980s, allowing gene tagging and gene therapy to become a possibility, both of which were first performed in human beings in May 1989 and September 1990, respectively.

 Electronics and computers

 Arcade and video games had been growing in popularity since the late 1970s, and by 1982 were a major industry.
 But a variety of factors, including a glut of low-quality games and the rise of home computers, caused a tremendous crash in late 1983.
 For the next three years, the video game market practically ceased to exist in the US.
 But in the second half of the decade, it would be revived by Nintendo, whose Famicom console and mascot Mario had been enjoying considerable success in Japan since 1983.
-Renamed the Nintendo Entertainment System, it would claim 90% of the American video game market by 1989.
+Renamed the Nintendo Entertainment System (NES), it would claim 90% of the American video game market by 1989.
 The 1980s are considered to be the decade when video games achieved massive popularity.
 In 1980, Pac-Man was introduced to the arcades, and became one of the most popular video games of all time.
-Also in 1980, Game & Watch was created; it was not one of the most well known game systems, but it facilitated mini-games and was concurrent with the NES.
+Also in 1980, Game & Watch was created; it was not one of the best known game systems, but it facilitated mini-games and was concurrent with the NES.
 Donkey Kong, released in 1981, was a smash arcade hit and market breakthrough for Nintendo.
 Super Mario Bros., Super Mario Bros.
 2, Super Mario Bros.
 3, The Legend of Zelda, and the Mega Man series would become major hits for the console.

 The personal computer experienced explosive growth in the 1980s, transitioning from a hobbyist's toy to a full-fledged consumer product.
 The IBM PC, launched in 1981, became the dominant computer for professional users.
 Commodore created the most popular home computers of both 8-bit and 16-bit generations.
 MSX standard was the dominant computer platform in Japan and in most parts of Asia.
 Apple Computer superseded its Apple II and Lisa models by introducing the first Macintosh computer in 1984.
 It was the first commercially successful personal computer to use a graphical user interface (GUI) and mouse, which started to become general features in computers after the middle of the decade.
 Electronics and computers were also at the forefront of the advertising industry, with many commercials like "1984" from Apple achieving acclaim and pop-culture relevance.